bufbuild-ru/docs/docs/bsr/generated-sdks/nuget/index.md

 - Commit timestamp: `20240717164601`
 - Commit short name: `6bcea16e2570`

 The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
-This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).Commits on the default label have released versions, and all other commits have unreleased versions.
+This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).

+Commits on the default label have released versions, and all other commits have unreleased versions.

 ## Available plugins

-For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for C#.To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
+For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for C#.

+To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that you think should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).